 I make my classroom a safe place for all dancers in the way I needed when I was young.
 Dance is for all bodies and genders.
 I also make the world my classroom.
 I continually learn from other members of the queer community about day to day experiences and struggles we face and endure.
 I reflect and in turn, teach and model allyship and tolerance every day in my own online spaces.
 I have a few life mottos that get me through these days and make me feel purposeful in this world: 1) Educate, don’t hate.
 2) Kill ’em with kindness.
 3) Take advice from my 6-year-old self and wear whatever I want to.
 4) Be a traditionalist’s worst nightmare.
 How else will we ever progress if nobody is carving new paths?”

 This story was submitted to Love What Matters by Sarah Kate (SK) Smigiel (she/her, they/them) from Chestertown, Maryland.
 You can follow their journey on Instagram and YouTube.
 Purchase their children’s book, ‘They Love, We Love,’ here.
-Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.

 Read more stories like this:

 ‘Will anyone love me after I transition?’
 I knew all along who I was, I just didn’t know where I belonged in the world.’: Queer, non-binary, trans person comes to terms with identity, urges ‘you’re never alone’

 Do you know someone who could benefit from this story?
 SHARE this story on Facebook to let others know a community of support is available.